antics/node-flattr/README.md

 ## Things

-A resource to list and search for things.
+A resource to list, add, update and search for things.

 http://developers.flattr.net/api/resources/things/